 “Trying to enforce curfew restrictions as COVID fatigue and students’ desire to go out grew was challenging,” said Rachel Bergeron, a junior biochemistry major from Atlanta and an RA at Mahoney Residential College.
 “It was disheartening to sometimes have to discipline students for things that, in a normal year, wouldn’t be any issue.”

 Apart from the curfew, many freshmen said the biggest challenge during the pandemic was finding the motivation to do well in their remote classes and making new friendships on campus.

-Commuter students taking remote classes also had an adjustment, said Alexandra Cueto, a freshman advertising major from Miami.
+Commuter students taking remote classes also had an adjustment, said Alexandra Cueto, a sophomore advertising major from Miami.

 “As a commuter student, it’s already hard to meet people, but COVID definitely added more of a restriction,” Cueto said.
 “My first year, it was more about making an effort to go on campus since all of my classes were online.
 Thankfully, I had friends going in, and joining Greek Life also helped me meet more people.”

 With only weeks remaining in spring semester, the county and the campus lifted the midnight curfew that had been in place since fall semester.
 On April 12, the University of Miami Department of Housing and Residential Life announced that the midnight curfew would be lifted alongside the Miami-Dade County curfew.

 Students did not hesitate to make plans once they could stay out as late as they wanted.

 And some freshmen said they were finally able to live the version of Miami that they fell in love with.